JoramKeijser/JoramKeijser.github.io/_posts/2022-04-03-mutations.md

 A rigorous but time-consuming approach to experimentally minimise the effect of selection is a so-called mutation accumulation experiment.
 In such an experiment, the experimenter randomly selects the organism that will give rise to the next generation, making reproductive success independent of fitness[^5].
 Repeating this process for many generations results in the accumulation of mutations untouched by selection.
 Doing this in parallel for several lines allows us to see if certain mutations arise more frequently than others.

-[^5]: Note that this only workds for asexually reproducing organisms.
+[^5]: Note that this only works for asexually reproducing organisms.

 Recently, [Grey Monroe](https://doi.org/10.1038/s41586-021-04269-6), working in the lab of [Detlev Wiegel](https://weigelworld.org/), used mutation accumulation lines to investigate the randomness of mutations in *Arabidopsis thaliana* (the primary model for plant genetics).
 The authors found that genetic variability across mutation accumulation lines greatly varied across the genome, being reduced by a half in gene bodies.
 This time around, the reduced variability really could not be due to selection, and therefore had to be attributed to bias in the mutation rate.